enfoldu/serverless-landing-page-app/README.md

 sls deploy
 ```

-Note: all resources will have the "stage" value appended to it excluding "prod" (e.g dev.your_domain_name.com).

 Now you must accept the ACM Certificate to complete the deployment.
-Login to one of the email address under the #Setup section of this README and click the link provided in the email.
+Login to one of the email address and click the link provided.

 Afterwards the expected result should be similar to: